Sorry, you need to enable JavaScript to visit this website.

 3. Carrot Cupcakes with Milkybar® Cream Cheese Icing

-Carrot cakes are delicious, but making a full-size cake can be intimidating for a new baker.
-Will it rise evenly?
-Will you ice it neatly?
-Instead, keep things simple and tasty with our mini Carrot Cakes with Milkybar® Cream Cheese Icing.
+Instead, for a super easy cupcake recipe, check out our Carrot Cakes with Milkybar® Cream Cheese Icing.
 Grated carrots add moisture and a lovely natural sweetness to the sponge that complements the cinnamon, nutmeg, clove and walnuts.
 The cream cheese and Milkybar® icing adds a creamy sweetness that ties all the flavours together.

 Close up of vanilla cupcakes with pink, blue and white swirls of icing topped with colourful Smarties buttons